-Annual leave with wages are granted to employees for the purpose of ensuring the continuity of work, the occupier or manager of the factory, in agreement with the Works Committee of the factory constituted under section 3 of the Industrial Disputes Act, 1947 (14 of 1947), or a similar Committee constituted under any other Act or if there is no such Works Committee or a similar Committee in the factory, in agreement with the representatives of the workers therein chosen in the prescribed manner, may lodge with the Chief Inspector a scheme in writing whereby the grant of leave allowable under this section may be regulated.
+As per the Factory act 1948, Annual leave with full wages is to be granted to all employees.
+For the purpose of ensuring the continuity of the work or services.
+The occupier or manager of the factory, in agreement with the Works Committee of the factory, constituted under section 3 of the Industrial Disputes Act, 1947 (14 of 1947) or a similar Committee constituted under any other Act.
+Or if there is no such Works Committee or a similar Committee in the factory, in agreement with the representatives of the workers therein chosen in the prescribed manner.
+Then the workers may then file a plan, in writing with the Chief Inspector, to regulate the grant of leave admissible under this section or the Factory act.

 Health & The inspecting staff